 Using an effective UID of root instead of the real UID requires extra care when writing shell scripts.
 For example, many shell scripts check to see if the user is root before executing their functionality.
 With RBAC, these shell scripts may be running with the effective UID of root and with a real UID of a user or role.
 Thus, the shell script should check euid instead of uid.
-For example, should be changed to user_attr(4)
+For example, fi ld.so.1(1), chkauthattr(3SECDB), auth_attr(4), policy.conf(4), prof_attr(4), user_attr(4)

 Authorizations can be explicitly checked in shell scripts by piping the output of the auths(1) utility to grep(1).
-For example,
+For example, regex - internationalized basic and extended regular expression matching

+System Administration Guide: Advanced Administration

-NAME regex - internationalized basic and extended regular expression matching DESCRIPTION Regular Expressions (REs) provide a mechanism to select specific strings from a set of character strings.
-The Internationalized Regular Expressions described below differ from the Simple Regular Expressions described on the regexp(5) manual page in the following ways: both Basic and Extended Regular Expressions are supported the Internationalization features-character class, equivalence class, and multi-character collation-are supported.
+Regular Expressions (REs) provide a mechanism to select specific strings from a set of character strings.
+The Internationalized Regular Expressions described below differ from the Simple Regular Expressions described on the regexp(5) manual page in the following ways:

+- both Basic and Extended Regular Expressions are supported - the Internationalization features-character class, equivalence class, and multi-character collation-are supported.

 The Basic Regular Expression (BRE) notation and construction rules described in the BASIC REGULAR EXPRESSIONS section apply to most utilities supporting regular expressions.
 Some utilities, instead, support the Extended Regular Expressions (ERE) described in the EXTENDED REGULAR EXPRESSIONS section; any exceptions for both cases are noted in the descriptions of the specific utilities using regular expressions.
 Both BREs and EREs are supported by the Regular Expression Matching interfaces regcomp(3C) and regexec(3C).

-BASIC REGULAR EXPRESSIONS BREs Matching a Single Character A BRE ordinary character, a special character preceded by a backslash, or a period matches a single character.
+BREs Matching a Single Character

+A BRE ordinary character, a special character preceded by a backslash, or a period matches a single character.
 A bracket expression matches a single character or a single collating element.
 See RE Bracket Expression, below.

-BRE Ordinary Characters An ordinary character is a BRE that matches itself: any character in the supported character set, except for the BRE special characters listed in BRE Special Characters, below.
-The interpretation of an ordinary character preceded by a backslash () is undefined, except for: 1. the characters), (, {, and } the digits 1 to 9 inclusive (see BREs Matching Multiple Characters, below) 3. a character inside a bracket expression.
-BRE Special Characters A BRE special character has special properties in certain contexts.
+BRE Ordinary Characters

+An ordinary character is a BRE that matches itself: any character in the supported character set, except for the BRE special characters listed in BRE Special Characters, below.

+The interpretation of an ordinary character preceded by a backslash (\) is undefined, except for:

+- 1. the characters), (, {, and } - 2. the digits 1 to 9 inclusive (see BREs Matching Multiple Characters, below) - 3. a character inside a bracket expression.

+BRE Special Characters

+A BRE special character has special properties in certain contexts.
 Outside those contexts, or when preceded by a backslash, such a character will be a BRE that matches the special character itself.
-The BRE special characters and the contexts in which they have their special meaning are: . [\ The period, left-bracket, and backslash are special except when used in a bracket expression (see RE Bracket Expression, below).
-An expression containing a [that is not preceded by a backslash and is not part of a bracket expression produces undefined results.
+The BRE special characters and the contexts in which they have their special meaning are:

+- . [\ The period, left-bracket, and backslash are special except when used in a bracket expression (see RE Bracket Expression, below).
+An expression containing a [that is not preceded by a backslash and is not part of a bracket expression produces undefined results. - The asterisk is special except when used: - in a bracket expression - as the first character of an entire BRE (after an initial ^, if any) - as the first character of a subexpression (after an initial ^, if any); see BREs Matching Multiple Characters, below.

+- The circumflex is special when used: - as an anchor (see BRE Expression Anchoring, below). - as the first character of a bracket expression (see RE Bracket Expression, below). - \$ The dollar sign is special when used as an anchor.

+Periods in BREs

+A period (.), when used outside a bracket expression, is a BRE that matches any character in the supported character set except NUL.

+RE Bracket Expression